 Lauren Zawadzki, Festival Director, said of the project:

 “Festivals are important for a sense of communal experience and gathering, which have been made impossible this year by COVID-19.
-We can’t change that, but we can’t let creativity and the opportunity for young people, regardless of the limitations of their background, to put their potential to the test completely disappear for a whole year.
-If not longer.
-Artists need as much support as possible too, otherwise they just won’t be there next time we need them, so the ‘Let’s Make’ boxes are an ideal, short-term solution in ensuring the act of making doesn’t disappear from either Blackburn families’ lives, or our valued artists, until we can return with the full festival experience next year.”
+We can’t change that, but we can’t let creativity and the opportunity for young people, regardless of the limitations of their background, to put their potential to the test completely disappear for a whole year, if not longer.
+Artists need as much support as possible too, otherwise they just won’t be there next time we need them, so the ‘Let’s Make’ boxes are an ideal, short-term solution in ensuring the act of making doesn’t disappear from either Lancashire families’ lives, or our valued artists, until we can return with the full festival experience next year.”

 Photography by Robin Zahler.